 |Manami Suda||Shizuka Itō||NA|

 |Suguru Geto||Takahiro Sakurai||Lex Lang|

 |Panda||Tomokazu Seki||Matthew David Rudd|

 Things You Would Love In Jujutsu Kaisen 0

-Well, the weeb world has already witnessed the dextrous being Park Sunghoo’s style of direction in the anime series back in 2020.
+Well, the weeb world has already witnessed the dextrous Park Sunghoo and his unique style of directing the anime series back in 2020.
 Along with Mappa as the studio representative, this movie just aced.
 You will enjoy every single moment.

-However, the movie involves a slow and peaceful build-up(which was amazingly choreographed which one certainly doesn’t want to miss) where Yuta Okkotsu engages in some trivial missions(compared to the real fight) as his training.
+However, the movie involves a slow and peaceful build-up(which was amazingly choreographed and one certainly doesn’t want to miss the development) where Yuta Okkotsu engages in some trivial missions(compared to the real fight) as his training.